Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/1st-level/mage-armor-2024.md

   - S
   - M
 material: "a piece of cured leather"
-duration: "8 Hours
+duration: "8 Hours"
-cast_time: "Action
+cast_time: "Action"
 description: |
   You touch a willing creature who isn't wearing armor.
 Until the spell ends, the target's base AC becomes 13 plus its Dexterity modifier.
 The spell ends early if the target dons armor.
 excerpt: "You touch a willing creature who isn't wearing armor."